Who to Bring Wedding Dress Shopping, and Tips for Your Appointment

 “It’s important to know your budget so your consultant has a good idea of what price point to stay below so you don’t accidentally fall in love with a gown that may be more than you’re looking to spend,” Molly emphasizes.
 “We aren’t in the business of breaking hearts!”

 Wedding Dress Shopping Appointment Timeline

-Appointments vary depending on the boutique you visit, but Molly provides us with a detailed list of what you can expect at your White of Raleigh visit.
+Appointments vary depending on the boutique you visit, but Molly provides us with a detailed list of what you can expect at your White Bridal visit.